Searching for details:

 Resurs-P No. 2

 In parallel with the development of Resurs-P No. 1, TsSKB Progress was also working on hardware for the second similar satellite.
-As of April 2012, the launch of Resurs-P No. 2 was planned for the end of 2013.
+In one of the early references to the spacecraft in June 2008, it was promised to fly in December 2013 and in the spring of 2012, the mission was still promised in the fourth quarter of 2013.
 At the time, all systems for the satellite were promised to be completed by the end of the year.
 In May 2012, Roskosmos placed a formal order for the Soyuz-2-1b rocket to carry the second Resurs-P spacecraft into orbit.

 Resurs-P No. 2 was also expected to carry a high-energy particle detector, which was previously developed for a 750-kilogram Koronas-Nuklon satellite.
 In the spring of 2012, Roskosmos awarded 753.5 million rubles to Nuclear Physics Research Institute of Moscow State University, NIIYaF, however the development of the satellite itself was canceled by November of that year.

 Speaking at the expanded meeting of the company' management on November 16, 2012, the head of TsSKB Progress Aleksandr Kirilin said that the completion of the satellite assembly without its payloads would have to be completed by January 2013, followed by the transfer of the vehicle to the company's Checkout and Test Facility, KIS, for the first phase of tests.
-The launch of the spacecraft had still been expected in 2013, Kirilin said.
+At the time, the launch of the spacecraft had still been expected in 2013.
+On June 27, at a press-conference dedicated to the activities of TsSKB Progress in the first half of 2013, Kirilin said that the launch of the second Pesurs-P satellite had been scheduled for the middle of 2014.

-Known specifications of the Resurs-DK No. 1 (47KS) spacecraft, according to TsSKB Progress as of 2009:
+Known specifications of the Resurs-DK No. 1 (47KS) spacecraft:

 Next chapter: Persona spy satellite